 In addition, sibling rivalry in childhood may also set the stage for rivalry as adults.
 However, sibling rivalry is usually most pronounced during the toddler, child and preteen years.

-Is Age a Factor in Sibling Fighting?
+Is Age a Factor in Sibling Rivalry?

 Age is a factor.
 Sibling rivalry appears more intense among younger children and spans the toddler, preschool and elementary school years.
 As children move into their adolescent years and become more independent, sibling rivalry usually decreases.